timescale/docs/about/pricing-and-account-management.md

 * **Enhanced performance**: with increased CPU and storage capacities, your apps run smoother and more efficiently, even under heavy loads.
-* **Improved scalability**: scale up or down based on your current needs, ensuring that you only pay for what you use.
+* **Improved scalability**: as your business grows, so do your demands.
+Tiered pricing plans scale with you, they provide the resources and support you need at each stage of your growth. scale up or down based on your current needs, ensuring that you only pay for what you use.
 * **Better support**: access to enhanced support options, including production support and dedicated account management, ensures you have the help you need when you need it.
-* **Greater flexibility**: the ability to add features like IO Boost and customize your plan means you can tailor Timescale services to fit your specific needs.
+* **Greater flexibility**: we know that one size doesn't fit all.
+Tiered pricing plans give you the flexibility to choose the features and support levels that best match your business and engineering requirements.
+The ability to add features like IO Boost and customize your plan means you can tailor Timescale services to fit your specific needs.
-* **Cost efficiency**: by aligning our pricing with the value delivered, we help you maximize your return on investment.
+* **Cost efficiency**: by aligning our pricing with the value delivered, we ensure that you get the most out of every dollar spent.
+Our goal is to help you achieve more with less.

 Using self-hosted TimescaleDB and our open-source products is still free.

 This page explains tiered pricing plans for Timescale Cloud, and how to easily manage your Timescale account.

-## Why we moved to tiered pricing plans

-We understand that every business is unique, with its own set of challenges and opportunities.
-Tiered pricing plans are tailored solutions that ensure you get the most out of our platform.
-Here's why we've revamped our plans:

-- **Scalability**: as your business grows, so do your demands.
-Tiered pricing plans scale with you, they provide the resources and support you need at each stage of your growth.

-- **Flexibility**: we know that one size doesn't fit all.
-Tiered pricing plans give you the flexibility to choose the features and support levels that best match your business and engineering requirements.

-- **Value**: by aligning our pricing with the value delivered, we ensure that you get the most out of every dollar spent.
-Our goal is to help you achieve more with less.

 ## How plans work